ecostruxure-openapi/asset-advisor-api/code-samples/java/README.md

  ```
  mvn exec:java -Dexec.mainClass="example.GetTicketSubscriptionList" -Dexec.args="token=nFxghx baseUrl=https://api.exchange.se.com/ecostruxure -Dexec.cleanupDaemonThreads=false
  ```
-#### Get Details Ticket Subscription
+## Get Details Of Ticket Subscription
 Get a registered Ticket in Asset Advisor, including information such as priority, activity, createdAt, and callback.
-## Run using bash terminal with arguments that has to be passed
+### Run using bash terminal with arguments that has to be passed
  - -b to pass baseUrl
  - -c to pass className
  - -t to pass token (Note: without Bearer)